nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/10_Peragus.md

             - More extreme?
 I felt like my hand was dipped in molten carbonite.
             - Quicker?
 Would it have killed me?
             - **What can we do?
 I don't want my actions to place you at risk.** (LSP)
-            - I have never heard of a link like this before, in holocrons, or in the Jedi histories.
+            - I have never heard of a link like this before, in holocrons, or in the Jedi histories. -> doubt!
             - [You and Kreia possess the Force Chain special ability.
 When either of you uses a Force power on yourself, the other gains the benefit as well.]
-            - I think I've heard enough.
+            - So what do we do now?
+              - Is there any place where we can retreat to?
+              - **Enough for what?**
+              - And if we find no trace of Jedi teachings on Telos to help us?
+              - This is a lot to take in at once.
+I need time to reflect on this.
               - **The fool has a name.
 I'd like you to start using it.** (LSP)
         - Atton (003EBO.mod\003atton.dlg)
             - Cryptic as always.
             - But to know the future, one must know yourself.